publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 type: Resource
 ---

-# Stewardship assessment for existing codebases
+# Stewardship assessment criteria for existing codebases

 During the Assess phase in the [codebase stewardship lifecycle](lifecycle.md), the staff of the Foundation for Public Code evaluate whether a codebase is ready and suitable for incubation by checking it against: